Ichiro Suzuki: 2001: Rookie of the Year and AL MVP

-Aided by Major League Baseball's decision to allow All-Star voting in Japan, Ichiro was the first rookie to lead all players in voting for the All-Star Game.
+Aided by Major League Baseball's decision to allow All-Star voting in Japan, Suzuki was the first rookie to lead all players in voting for the All-Star Game.
 That winter, he won the American League Most Valuable Player and the Rookie of the Year awards, becoming only the second player in MLB history (after Fred Lynn) to receive both honors in the same season.
-Ichiro is also the only player in major league history to have won an MVP, Rookie of the Year, Gold Glove Award, Silver Slugger Award, all while starting in the All-Star Game in the same season.
+Suzuki is also the only player in MLB history to win an MVP, Rookie of the Year, Gold Glove Award, and Silver Slugger Award and start in the All-Star Game in the same season.

-2001 had been an exceptionally successful regular season for the Seattle Mariners as a team, as they matched the 1906 Chicago Cubs' Major League record of 116 wins.
-In his only postseason appearance with the Mariners, Ichiro continued his hot hitting into the playoffs, batting .600 in the ALDS against the Cleveland Indians.
-However, on Ichiro's 28th birthday, Seattle's stellar season ended against the New York Yankees in the ALCS, as Ichiro was held to a .222 average during the series.
+2001 had been an exceptionally successful regular season for the Mariners, as they matched the 1906 Chicago Cubs' Major League record of 116 wins.
+In his only postseason appearance with the Mariners, Suzuki continued his hot hitting, batting .600 in the ALDS against the Cleveland Indians.
+However, on Suzuki's 28th birthday, Seattle's stellar season ended against the New York Yankees in the ALCS, as Suzuki was held to a .222 average during the series.
 Yankees manager Joe Torre had emphasized to his pitchers, "Do not let Ichiro beat you.
 He is the key to Seattle's offense."
-Informed of this assessment, Ichiro said, "If that is true, it would give me great joy.
+Informed of this assessment, Suzuki said, "If that is true, it would give me great joy.
 I don't believe he is right."

 2002

-Ichiro finished his second year in American baseball with 208 total hits, making him the first Mariners player ever with two consecutive seasons of 200+ hits.
-He got off to a hot start in 2002, but a late-season slump drove his batting average down to .321, 29 points below his batting average as a rookie.
+Suzuki finished his second year in American baseball with 208 total hits, making him the first Mariners player ever with two consecutive seasons of at least 200 hits.
 He was the fifth player in MLB history to start a career with two 200-hit seasons.
-Ichiro finished the season second in the AL in hits, fourth in batting average, and fourth in steals.
-Ichiro led the major league All-Star balloting for the second straight year.
+He got off to a hot start, but a late-season slump drove his batting average down to .321, 29 points below his batting average as a rookie.
+Suzuki finished the season second in the AL in hits, fourth in batting average, and fourth in steals.
+Suzuki led All-Star balloting for the second straight year.
 Although the Mariners had a 93–69 record, that was good for only a third-place finish in the competitive AL West.

 2003

-In 2003, Ichiro became just the third player in history to begin his career with three 200-hit seasons, by garnering 212.
-He again finished in the top ten for hits, batting average, steals, and runs, and, again, a late-season slump brought his average down almost 40 points (to .312).
-Ichiro was elected to his third All-Star game in the three years he had been in the league, and he was again the vote leader in both leagues.
+In 2003, Suzuki became just the third player in history to begin his career with three 200-hit seasons, by garnering 212.
+He again finished in the top 10 in the AL in hits, batting average, steals, and runs.
+Again, a late-season slump brought his average down by 42 points from mid-July to .312.
+Suzuki was elected to his third All-Star game, and he was again the vote leader in both leagues.
 However, the second-place Mariners again fell short of the playoffs.
+Following the season, Suzuki signed a 4-year, $44 million contract that kept him with the Mariners through 2007.